ir-nlp-csui/ID-DepTB-CSUI/README.md

 * The previous treebank was converted to the Penn Treebank format by Ika Alfina and Jessica Naraiswari Arwidarasti at Faculty of Computer Science, Universitas Indonesia in 2019.
 This PTB version was named [**Kethu**](https://github.com/ialfina/kethu).

 ## References
-* Ika Alfina, Indra Budi, and Heru Suhartanto. "**Tree Rotations for Dependency Trees: Converting the Head-Directionality of Noun Phrases**".
-In Journal of Computer Science (_accepted_)
+* Ika Alfina, Indra Budi, and Heru Suhartanto. ["Tree Rotations for Dependency Trees: Converting the Head-Directionality of Noun Phrases"(http://thescipub.com/pdf/jcssp.2020.1585.1597.pdf).
+In Journal of Computer Science, Vol 16 No 11, 2020.
-* Jessica Naraiswari Arwidarasti, Ika Alfina, and Adila Alfa Krisnadhi. ["**Converting an Indonesian Constituency Treebank to the Penn Treebank Format**"](https://ieeexplore.ieee.org/abstract/document/9037723).
-In the Proceeding of The 2019 International Conference of Asian Language Processing (IALP 2019) in Shanghai, China, 15-17 November 2019.

 ## Changelog